pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Finished the freeCodeCamp Product Landing Page.
 In the end I couldn't get the product buttons responsive.
 Tried fixing with relative parent - absolute child positioning but then it broke scrolling behind the header.
 All tests passed, though.

 **Thoughts:** Feels good to 'finish' the project.
 I'm just going to keep moving on to the next one and not get hung up on the responsive button thing.

+### Day 10: June 12, 2019, Wednesday

+**Today's Progress**: Did most of the Introductory HTML lessons in the Web Development Bootcamp.
+Learned about quirks mode and standards mode in browsers.

+**Thoughts:** Got to working on this late today.
+I worry that my progress is going too slowly.